-To explain the observed CPU times, we take an exemplary look at the performance indicators measured for $N=70$, which can be found in~\Cref{tab:convdiff} (results look very similar across all $N$, so we only report them for one value).
-We observe that the performance indicators for \KIOPSb~and \sFOMb~look very similar, which leads to similar CPU times, the only real difference being the large number of (very cheap) inner products with vectors of size $s$, which is somewhat counteracted by the use of less (expensive) inner products with vectors of size $n$. \sFOMs~takes slightly longer as it needs more iterations to converge and has to restart twice.
-Although \ART~requires more matrix function evaluations as well as more inner products and other vector operations of size $n$ than \KIOPS~and \sFOM, its cheap matrix function evaluations (due to extremely small compressed matrices of size at most $m = 30$) make it competitive with \KIOPS~and \sFOM~once they have to restart a couple of times, as their restarts are much more costly.
-This is also the reason that \ART~and \sFOMb~have very similar CPU times for $N=100$, as \sFOMb~has to restart an additional time compared to $N=90$.
-Lastly, \guidotti~has the highest CPU time due to the high number of operations with vectors of length $n$ that arise in the explicit orthogonalization of the basis with respect to $\langle\cdot,\cdot\rangle_S$ and the high cost associated with the matrix function evaluations in later iterations.
+To explain the observed CPU times, we take an exemplary look at the performance indicators measured for $N=150$, which can be found in~\Cref{tab:convdiff} (results look very similar across all $N$, so we only report them for the largest value).
+We observe that the performance indicators for \KIOPSb~and \sFOMb~look very similar, which leads to similar CPU times, the only real difference being the large number of (very cheap) inner products with vectors of size $s$, which is somewhat counteracted by the use of fewer (expensive) inner products with vectors of size $n$. \KIOPSs~and \sFOMs~take slightly longer as they need more iterations to converge and have to restart once.
+Although \phiRT~requires more matrix function evaluations as well as more inner products and other vector operations of size $n$ than \KIOPS~and \sFOM, its cheap matrix function evaluations (due to extremely small compressed matrices of size at most $m = 30$) may make it competitive with \KIOPS~and \sFOM~once they have to restart a couple of times, as their restarts are much more costly.
+Lastly, \restartrand~has the highest CPU time across all grid sizes due to the high number of operations with vectors of length $n$ that arise in the explicit orthogonalization of the basis with respect to $\langle\cdot,\cdot\rangle_S$ and the high cost associated with the matrix function evaluations in later iterations.

-\Cref{fig:convergence convdiff} shows the convergence curves for the different algorithms for $N=70$.
+\Cref{fig:convergence convdiff} shows the convergence curves for the different algorithms for $N=150$.
 We observe that the sketched residual in \sFOMb~behaves almost identically to the residual of \FOM, while \KIOPSb~shows a slightly delayed convergence, as it is essentially the truncated Arnoldi algorithm at this point.
-Similar behavior can be observed for \sFOMs~and \KIOPSs, where convergence after restarting accelerates quickly for \sFOMs~but only slowly for \KIOPSs.
-The \guidotti~method shows a slightly bigger delay of convergence compared to \FOM~than \KIOPSb, a typical phenomenon in restarted Arnoldi variants.
+Similar behavior can be observed for \sFOMs~and \KIOPSs, where convergence after restarting accelerates quickly for \sFOMs~and a bit more slowly for \KIOPSs.
+Due to its longer restarts, \restartrand~converges in less iterations than \phiRT, although its execution time is higher.